-Poole Lifeboat Station is one of over 235 lifeboat stations around the coast of the UK and RoI, and is often one of the busiest.
+Poole Lifeboat Station is one of 235 lifeboat stations around the coast of the UK, Republic of Ireland, Isle of Man and the Channel Islands, and is often one of the busiest.
 It is part of the Royal National Lifeboat Institution (RNLI) and provides a search and rescue service to those who spend time on the waters of Poole Harbour and Poole Bay in Dorset.

 The information is, to the best of our knowledge, accurate.
 In the event that any errors are identified, please contact the lifeboat station at firstname.lastname@example.org

 Location: 2 miles off Hengistbury Head, Poole Bay

 While on exercise at 1000, the all-weather lifeboat was tasked by Portland Coastguard to search for a piece of wreckage that had been reported off Hengistbury Head.

 The crew had just arrived in Swanage Bay following a navigation exercise, so this was an appropriate call out to put the knowledge into practice.

 The crew plotted the position into the LaserPlot and made their way across Poole Bay for 7 miles before arriving on scene at 1043 at the last known reported position.

 In moderate visibility, but with strong sunlight, the crew then started a sector search with leg lengths of 0.5 nautical miles.
 The object was reported to be 6m x 2.5m, white and floating just below the surface of the water.

 With the crew on deck, various bits of debris were spotted, including a couple of cigarette packets, possibly from containers that fell off a cargo ship in the Bay of Biscay during the storms in February.